 Purchasing Batteries For Hearing Aids

-These professional batteries work best with the digital technology and wireless connectivity features found in high-performing hearing aids.
+These professional batteries provide the longest life when used in digital technology with wireless connectivity features found in high-performing hearing aids.
 This means that although less expensive batteries are available, you may end up spending more to power your hearing aids for an equal amount of time.
 In addition, less expensive batteries can negatively affect the performance of your hearing aids.

 Be sure to talk with your audiologist about which batteries work best with your prescription hearing aids.
 We offer hearing aid batteries in Leavenworth, Lawrence, Manhattan, Overland Park, Prairie Village, and Shawnee Mission in Kansas; and in Kansas City and Independence in Missouri.

-Tips to Get More Life From Your Batteries
+Tips to Get More Life From Your Hearing Aid Batteries

-Before putting your batteries in your hearing aids, remove the sticker and expose them to the air for at least 60 seconds.
-This charges the battery and can help you get 25 to 30 percent longer life from your batteries.
+- Before putting your batteries in your hearing aids, remove the sticker and expose them to the air for at least 60 seconds.
+This charges the battery and can help you get 25 to 30% longer life from your batteries.

 - Always keep spare batteries with you.